Musubibito ~Traditional brilliance and technique that dwells in Tosa Binchotan, conveyed by charcoal craftsman Toshiyuki Kondo

 ・The application deadline is one week before the program is held.

-"Musubibito" profile
+"Musubibito" Profile

 Mr. Toshiyuki Kondo, a charcoal craftsman

-[Points of Program]
+[Points of the Program]

 Day 1

-11:00 Kitagawa Village "Monet's Garden" Marmottan
+11:00 Kitagawa Village "Monet Garden" Marmottan

 13:30 Lunch with a view of Tosa Bay at Sea House

-16:00 Check-in and take a break in the lounge
+16:00 Check-in and relax in the lounge

 18:30 Dinner